Greyfield (band): Recording

 In the spring of 2002, Greyfield recorded their second release called Soundtrack To The Summer.
 It is the only international release to date.
 Work began late 2002 on their third release, The Tito Sessions.
 This was released on Valentine's Day of 2003.
-In late 2005 work began on a fourth release, Waterfalls In Outer Space - but the sessions were lost, and all that remains are a few incoherent jams.
+In late 2005 work began on a fourth release, Waterfalls In Outer Space - but the sessions were all but lost.

 Recent History

 The band convened in 2012 to play a reunion show.
 They are currently writing and recording for a proper release.